Skip to main content

 Frequently Asked Questions

-FIRST CAROLINA BANK has a Bank Health Score of C (63/100).
+First Carolina Bank has a Bank Health Score of C (63/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.10%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CAROLINA BANK holds $3.0B in total assets and $2.5B in total deposits.
-It is located in ROCKY MOUNT, NORTH CAROLINA (FDIC Certificate #35530).
+First Carolina Bank holds $3.0B in total assets and $2.5B in total deposits.
+It is headquartered in Rocky Mount, North Carolina (FDIC Certificate #35530).

-FIRST CAROLINA BANK has a Tier 1 capital ratio of 11.10%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.68%, and the return on assets is 1.01%.
+First Carolina Bank has a Tier 1 capital ratio of 11.10%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.68%, and the return on assets is 1.01%.

 Yes.
-FIRST CAROLINA BANK is FDIC-insured (Certificate #35530).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Carolina Bank is FDIC-insured (Certificate #35530).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: